bernwo/code-concatenated-quantum-repeater/README.md

 This loss probability is also included in the processed data.

 The data that was produced for the paper can be found in `processed_data_for_paper.csv`.
-A version of the data that has been manually reorganized, and also contains columns detailing the ratio between the physical error probability and the reencoding error probability, can be found in `processed_data_for_paper_reorganized.odt`.
+A version of the data that has been manually reorganized, and also contains columns detailing the ratio between the physical error probability and the reencoding error probability, can be found in `processed_data_for_paper_reorganized.ods`.
 The raw data for the paper can be found using the DOI 10.4121/b9c7327e-97b2-4ea2-9b74-18c51f265027.
 The data was produced using `tree_channel_error_probability_parameters.csv` as included here as input csv file.
 The parameter values for which the simulations were performed as based on the cost-function optimization included in the paper.